Close

 Step 4: Schedule Consular Appointment

-Book an appointment at the nearest Nicaraguan consulate or embassy.
+Citizens requiring a visa must obtain it in advance from a Nicaraguan consulate or embassy in their country of residence.
 Submit your complete application package during your scheduled visit.
 Arrive early and bring original documents plus photocopies.

 Step 5: Pay Application Fees

-Pay required visa fees using accepted payment methods (typically cash, money order, or certified check).
+Pay required visa fees using accepted payment methods.
 Fee amounts vary by visa type and applicant nationality.
 Retain payment receipts for tracking purposes.
+Nationals from visa-exempt countries are required to obtain a tourist card costing USD 10 on arrival.

 Step 6: Biometric Data Submission

-Provide fingerprints and digital photographs if required.
+Provide fingerprints and digital photographs if required by the consulate.
 This process is completed during your consular appointment and cannot be done remotely.
+Requirements vary by consular location and visa category.

 Step 7: Track and Collect Your Visa

-Monitor application status through official channels.
-Processing typically takes 5-15 business days.
+Monitor application status through official channels or contact the consulate directly.
+Processing can take several weeks depending on the visa type and processing method, while some applications may be processed within a few business days.
 Collect your visa in person or arrange authorized pickup with proper documentation.